 Coalition against Rape and Domestic Violence (CARDV), Fulton

-In addition to the above mentioned resources, the Director of Security and Residential Life (x11247), Title IX Coordinator (x11236), Dean of Student Services (x11235), and Vice President for Instruction (x11264) can provide ongoing support during the institutional disciplinary and/or criminal process.
+In addition to the above mentioned resources, the Director of Security and Residential Life (x11247), Title IX Coordinator (x11236), Dean of Student Affairs (x11235), and Vice President for Instruction (x11264) can provide ongoing support during the institutional disciplinary and/or criminal process.

 VI.
 Title IX Coordinator

 It is the policy of Moberly Area Community College, in accord with providing a positive, discrimination-free educational and work environment, that sexual misconduct in the work place or the education environment is unacceptable behavior that will not be tolerated.
 Any student, employee, or visitor who believes he or she has witnessed or been the victim of sexual misconduct should report the incident to the Title IX Coordinator as soon as possible following the incident.
 If the allegation is against the Title IX Coordinator, the report should then be made to the Director of Security and Residential Life or a Deputy Coordinator.
-A Sexual Misconduct Report Form is available on the MACC website, on MyMACC, and in the Office of Student Services as well as each off-site office.
+A Sexual Misconduct Report Form is available on the MACC website, on MyMACC, and in the Office of Student Affairs as well as each off-site office.
 The Sexual Misconduct Report Form should be submitted to the Title IX Coordinator.
 An anonymous Sexual Misconduct Report Form can be submitted.
 Anonymous reports may limit the extent to which sexual misconduct can be investigated.

 As outlined by the Association of Title IX Administrators (ATIXA) Statement of Ethics and Professional Standards for Title IX Coordinators, MACC's Title IX Coordinator is responsible for coordinating all activities related to Title IX compliance.
 These responsibilities include ensuring policy compliance with federal and state laws; attending appropriate training; providing education of Title IX deputy coordinators, investigators, and security officers; developing and implementing educational efforts designed to prevent sexual misconduct; ensuring timely resolution to all investigations and complaints; maintaining grievance files and records; developing an annual report of the number of and nature of filed complaints; and serving as principal contact for government inquiries pursuant to Title IX.